park-bench/batwatch/README.md

 ## Post-Install configuration

-There is a configuration file at `/etc/batwatch/batwatch.conf`, but the daemon will work if this file is not changed.
+There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`.
+Changes are not required for the daemon to start.

 ## Updates